aesheppard/TETyper/README.md

 - **OUTPREFIX.log**: Log file containing details of individual steps performed, as well as any errors
 - **OUTPREFIX.bam**: Reads mapped to REFERENCE.bam
 - **OUTPREFIX_mappedreads_1.fq, OUTPREFIX_mappedreads_2.fq**: Mapped reads converted to fastq format
-- **OUTPREFIX_spades**: Directory containing spades assembly from mapped reads
+- **OUTPREFIX_spades**: Directory containing spades assembly from mapped reads.
+By default, only contigs.fasta and spades.log are kept.
+See *--keep-spades* option below to keep all files produced by spades.
 - **OUTPREFIX_blast.txt**: Tabular blastn results comparing the spades assembly to REFERENCE.fasta
 - **OUTPREFIX.vcf**: SNVs identified
+- **all_summary.txt**: Summary of all results generated in various **OUTPREFIX_summary.txt** files.

-The summary file contains 11-12 columns.
+The summary file contains up columns when running mode "all".
 These are:
 - **Deletions**: A list of sequence ranges corresponding to regions of the reference classified as deletions for this sample, or "none" for no deletions.
 - **Structural_variant**: If --struct_profiles is specified and the pattern of deletions above corresponds to one of these profiles, then the profile name is given, otherwise "unknown".
 - **SNPs_homozygous**: A list of homozygous SNPs identified, or "none".